KRWG.ORG-The Region's Home Page

 Fred’s work began with a new commitment to digital media.
 The move quickly paid dividends, as www.krwg.org was named the best online news site in the state by the New Mexico Associated Press in 2008.
+Later, we received a best website award in our division from the New Mexico Broadcasters Association.
 The region’s home page has continued to grow and evolve, becoming one of the most active sites in the NPR Digital Services family.
 In 2008, we also launched another successful digital venture, ensuring that all of KRWG-TV’s content is posted online.
 Hundreds of thousands of people have watched our videos online over the last few years…and we continue to grow.

 Our growth on radio and television has also been unprecedented.
 We doubled our daily newscasts on KRWG-FM and our weekly pubic affairs programming also doubled from 30 minutes to one-hour.
 KRWG-TV viewers are also enjoying an additional half-hour of programming.
 The new programs on both stations, while very different, have the same name: Fronteras-A Changing America.
 The radio and television broadcasts focus on our vibrant border communities and the diversity of our local people.